srikanthm79/CF-ChatGPT-Bridge/README.md

 response = chatGPT.sendMessageAndRetrieveAllMessages(message = 'test', threadId ='');
 ```
 #### Output
-Returns a ordered struct of all messages for a given thread generated from the ChatGPT Assistant OpenAI API.
+Returns an ordered struct of all messages for a given thread generated from the ChatGPT Assistant OpenAI API.

 ## Sample Implementation